TheoThibodeau/Giftfairy_FE/README.md

 # GIFTFaiRY
 GIFTFaiRY🧚🏻 is your personal shopping assistant powered by artificial intelligence (OpenAI/ChatGPT 3.5 API).
-By asking you a series of tailored questions about the recipient, it harnesses the capabilities of AI to provided you with a curated list of ideal gift options.
+By asking you a series of tailored questions about the recipient, it harnesses the capabilities of AI to provided you with a curated list of ideal gift options!

 [GIFTFaiRY](https://giftfairy.netlify.app/)